samuelhbne/vpn-launchpad/README.md

 # VPN Launchpad
-Turn your Raspberry Pi (1/2/3/zero) into a VPN proxy (HTTP/SOCKS/DNS) that tunnels all traffic through AWS EC2.
-All you need is an Amazon AWS account for EC2 VPN server creation.
+Turn your Raspberry Pi (1/2/3/zero) into an AWS based VPN server control centre.
+Building VPN server on EC2 with Shadowsocks and L2TP support.

 Also works on Ubuntu (Xenial and above), Mac OSX(Yosemite and above) or Debian(Jessie and above).

 ## How it works

-Command vlp creates VPN server via AWS EC2 service.
-Then command lproxy creates proxy (SOCKS/HTTP/DNS) running locally on the Raspberry Pi box, which tunneling all traffic through the VPN server previously created by command vlp.
+Command vlp creates EC2 instance with Shadowsocks and L2TP support installed out of box.
+Command lproxy creates proxy (SOCKS/HTTP/DNS) container running locally on the Raspberry Pi box, which tunneling all traffic through the VPN server on EC2.
+AWS account ID/key is a necessary.